-A net worth of over $1,000,000; or an individual yearly income of $200,000+, or a joint yearly income of $300,000.
+Accreditation is an SEC definition which means a net worth of over $1,000,000, an individual yearly income of $200,000+, or a joint annual income of $300,000+.

-Denver Angels has a metric and relationship-based diligence process.
-For metrics, the company must be showing strong revenue growth, with great margins, as well have the fundamental legal structure (Corporation, By Laws, Cap Table, equity agreements, etc.) necessary for the company to be a fast-growth venture.
-For the relationship-based diligence, the founder needs to have a previous relationship with the Directors or members of the group for a length of time.
-This allows us to understand the founders as well as make a better investment decision based on who is running the ship.
+The founder needs to have a previous relationship with the investor members or Directors of the group for a length of time.
+The relationship allows us to understand the founders and make a better investment decision based on who is steering the ship.

 Denver Angels has a metric based diligence process.
 For metrics, the company must have revenue, Year over Year (YoY) revenue growth, and the ability to quickly scale with funding.
 The company should also have a fundamental corporation legal structure (By-Laws, capitalization table, equity agreements, and more) necessary to be a fast-growth venture.

 Denver Angels manages term negotiation and investment structure.
 Working as a syndicate, as opposed to individuals, Denver Angels has a smoother deal process and can create a better overall deal structure and terms for both the company and investors.

 Once directors are committed to investing in the company, the opportunity is circulated to the rest of the investor group.
 Each investor makes their own investment decision whether to participate with the partners in that particular syndication.

 Denver Angels creates a Limited Liability Company (LLC) for each investment to act as the investment entity.
 This process is called syndication, a common practice amongst the higher-performing angel groups.
 Each syndicated investment has a one-time cost for the legal, accounting, and tax requirements.
 These costs vary depending on how many investors invest and are distributed as a small fee to all participating investors.